auremoser/nicar-2015/nicar-mappingJS.md

 * correct datatypes
 * do any preliminary sql or filtering that suits

 The sets I've prepared should give you "cleaner" data.
+Here are the fields, or columns, we'll be focusing on:

+* Georgia Census Data - names of counties and population counts
+* Georgia Traffic Data - names of counties, crash counts, fatality counts (injury counts are also available)

 Here is what it might look like when you upload your data: